telefonicaid/fiware-sinfonier/docs/manuals/installation_and_administration_manual/streaming/stream_processing_sinfonier_architecture.md

 * Drag & Drop interface where user can define Topologies, add new modules (Spouts, Bolts and Drains) and manage Apache Storm Cluster.
 (Sinfonier-Drawer)
 * Integration API to join Apache Storm Cluster with FrontEnd interface (Sinfonier-API) and all related modules: Dependencies (Apache Maven and Python PIP), Classpath and project packaging.
 (Sinfonier-Backend)
 * Apache Storm cluster.
-Sifonier works using clean Apache Storm deploy.
+Sinfonier works using clean Apache Storm deploy.

 ![Figure 1 - Sinfonier Overview](images/sinfonier-overview.png "Figure 1 - Sinfonier Overview")

 Sinfonier is partitioned in order to interact with each of the parts of the project independently.
-Sinfonier API can be using without Sinfonier Drawer.
-Sinfonier Backend is an independient project magaed by Sinfonier API.
+Sinfonier Backend is an independent project managed by Sinfonier API.

 [Top](#top)